wmoralesap/Udacity-DeepRL-Nanodegree/p2_continuous-control/Report.md

     <img src="https://user-images.githubusercontent.com/27258035/83956363-87ae6680-a85d-11ea-8750-5a4549f24c8a.png" width="400"/>
 </p>

-NOISE TODO
+We use the Ornstein-Uhlenbeck process to add some variance to the actions of the agents.
+As in this implementation has `20` agents acting in the environment, the Ornstein-Uhlenbeck class was modified so the output of sampling from it has a size of (`num of agents`,`action size`).

-In this implementation, we trained `10` times every `20` time steps with a batch size of `128` expiriences.
+In this implementation, we trained `10` times after every `20` time steps with a batch size of `128` expiriences.
 Finally we continued training the agent until the average reward of `100` continues episode was greater than `30` or until we reach `2000` episodes.

 ### Neuronal Network

-TODO
+As explained before DDPG is an Actor-Critic method, therefore we had to define two different Neuronal Networks for both the actor and the critic.

+#### Actor

+For the actor we decided to implement a fully connected network with `2` hidden layers of `128` units each one and a batch normalization layer after the first hidden layer.
+As activation, we use the Relu function after the batch normalization layer and after the second hidden layer.
+Finally the tanh function was selected as activation function of the output layer.

+#### Critic

+For the actor we decided to implement a fully connected network with `2` hidden layers and a batch normalization layer after the one.
+The first layer was implemented with `128` units, and the second one with `128` + `4` (action size) units.
+As activation, we use the Relu function after the batch normalization layer and after the second hidden layer.

 ### Hyperparameters